eChook/documentation/programming-the-arduino/install-arduino-ide.md

 # Install Arduino IDE

-The goal of this step is to install Arduino IDE and open it successfully once.
+The goal of this step is to install Arduino IDE and open it successfully.

 Arduino IDE (Integrated Development Environment) is the software used to write and upload code to the Arduino.
-The Arduino IDE is available from here:
+It is available from here:

 {% embed url="https://docs.arduino.cc/software/ide-v2" %}